gcv-framework/gcv-vacuum-energy/docs/12_gate_architecture.md

 - **Journal/submission status:** Not primarily a journal-target manuscript; public route / architecture / claim-boundary record.
 - **Title changed:** Yes, from internal gate-architecture wording to public Governance Route / Gate Architecture wording.
 - **Title-change notes:** The public title emphasizes that this is the canonical route/gate architecture record connecting the Governance Bridge law to downstream matter-bearing and growth-viability gates.
-- **Action note:** Add OSF backup project URL and OSF registration URL after OSF mirror/registration is complete.
+- **Action note:** OSF backup and registration completed on 2026-04-29.